 I'm about to dash toward Mother Superior when Azael peers skyward and whistles.
-Five white warriors swoop down through the ceiling and each pick up a hexed nun.
-They ascend through the roof before anyone can intervene.
+Five white warriors descend through the ceiling and each grab a spellbound nun.
+The warriors ascend through the roof before Trisha can connect or anyone can intervene.

-Trisha spins on one foot like a dancer and holds up her fists, inviting Azael to join her for another round.
+Trisha pirouettes and invites Azael to join her for another round.
 "Let's go, asshole."

-She stomps her foot in a puddle of blood shakes her fist at the sky.
-"God damn you!"
-When she realizes she's used the Lord's name in vain, her eyes pop and she covers her mouth.
-She brings her hands together and bows her head.
+She stomps her foot in a puddle of blood and shakes a fist at the sky.
+"Goddamn you!"
+After using the Lord's name in vain, her eyes pop and she covers her mouth.
+She holds her palms together in prayer and bows her head.

-The sisters rush back into the room weeping.
-Some sign the cross, while others hold their rosaries to their lips.
-The scene is horrific enough that a tear escapes my eye.
-While I rock from foot to foot, surveying the damage in disbelief, I wonder why he didn't kill more of us?
+The sisters rush into the room weeping.
+Some sign the cross while others hold their rosaries to their lips.
+The damage, barely believable, brings tears to my eye.
+At the same time, I wonder, Why didn't he kill more of us?

 Why would he destroy what he wants?
 Boss says.
 He'll be back for more nuns.